 Never pour paint down your sinks and drains as it may pollute water courses.

 Nottinghamshire residents can take tins containing liquid paint to Calverton, Newark, Beeston or Warsop recycling centres for donation to Community Repaint Nottinghamshire, part of the national Community RePaint Network.
-Charities and community groups from Nottinghamshire and Nottingham City can collect the paint for reuse free of charge.
+Charities and community groups from Nottinghamshire and Nottingham City, and sometimes Nottinghamshire residents, can collect the paint for reuse free of charge.

 The following types of paint are suitable for reuse: